Email Discussion List Rules & Etiquette

 Thanks for being part of the FAR member email discussion list.
 This is a great medium with which to solicit the advice of your peers, benefit from their experience, and participate in an ongoing conversation.
 To ensure the best possible experience for all list members, we have established some basic guidelines for participation.
 But the most important guidelines to remember are these:

-- The primary purpose of the List Manager is to offer FAR members an opportunity to bench mark policies and procedures with their peers.
-Examples of these are polices on investment practices, HR policies, IT procedures, and finance and accounting issues.
+- The primary purpose of the FARbuzz discussion list is to offer FAR members an opportunity to bench mark policies and procedures with their peers.
+Examples of these are policies on investment practices, HR policies, IT procedures, and finance and accounting issues.

 - Asking for assistance on selecting vendors is acceptable as long as the actual conversation takes place offline…meaning if you want to know what resources are available to you, first check the FAR Directory – these are the professionals who have made a commitment to partnership for you.
 If you need additional resources, offer to take that discussion off line after you have posted the need.

 - All other discussion topics can be considered for posting to the FAR website.
 For example, if you have a job opening, or an applicant who is interested in a career in our field, or a free educational opportunity you think FAR members should be interested in contact Christina Hartz at email@example.com.